zdolson/Neo-Market/backend/Contracts/README.md

-this is a quick README guide on how to run the contract if you want to
+this is a quick README guide on how to run the contract if you want to this is a rough version of the README.md

 1. install docker
 2. there really isn't a need to install neo-python but you should anyways